Donald Reilly

-Donald Reilly (11 November 1933 – 18 June 2006) was a cartoonist best known for his long association with The New Yorker magazine.
+Donald Reilly (November 11, 1933 – June 18, 2006) was a cartoonist best known for his long association with The New Yorker magazine.
 His style of drawing was to sketch quickly to achieve a feeling of spontaneity and to use his cartoons to make a social commentary on the times.
+Interviewed for the 1975 book, The Art in Cartooning, Reilly said, "The essence of the so-called 'gag' cartoon is its simplicity and directness."

+Formative years and family

+Donald William Reilly was born in Scranton, Pennsylvania on November 11, 1933, and began drawing for The New Yorker in 1964.
+Inspired by the animated fantasy film, Gulliver's Travels, he began to draw at the age of five.
+A trumpet student in high school, he became a lifelong jazz enthusiast who performed for weddings and parties as an adult when not working at his day job as a cartoon artist.
+After earning his Bachelor's degree in English at Muhlenberg College in Allentown in 1955, he enlisted in the United States Navy and served until 1957.
+He then earned his art certificate from Cooper Union in New York City in 1963.

+His second wife was Kathleen (Collins) Reilly.

+Career

-Reilly was born in Scranton, Pennsylvania, and began drawing for The New Yorker in 1964.
-He created 1,107 cartoons and 16 front page covers for the magazine.
-His work had also appeared in Playboy, Mad, and Harvard Business Review amongst others.
+Reilly created 1,107 cartoons and sixteen front page covers for The New Yorker magazine.
+His work had also appeared in Collier's, the Harvard Business Review, Look, Mad, and Playboy.

 In 1984, the town council of Garrett Park, Maryland voted to install a sign on a troublesome intersection, with the text "At Least Slow Down (formerly STOP)" (based on one of Reilly's New Yorker cartoons).

-However, it had to be replaced as it kept on being stolen.
+Death

-He died in Norwalk, Connecticut of cancer, aged 72.
+Reilly died from cancer at the age of seventy-two in Norwalk, Connecticut on June 18, 2006.